For people around the world looking to make a fresh start in a new country, Canada is one of the world’s most sought after locations to immigrate to.

 Canada uses a publicly funded universal healthcare system that is available to all citizens and permanent residents.
 Every province provides their own system and insurance plan that must meet federal standards, but they are otherwise free to organise delivery and management of those healthcare systems to their residents as they see fit.

+Travel insurance is not enough.
 You’ll need to apply for a health insurance card from your province to access basic healthcare services.
 Anything not covered by universal healthcare can be covered through private healthcare plans or paid for out of pocket.

 Here’s the government’s website on universal healthcare with useful links to the provincial and territorial ministries of health.
 Consult the website for the relevant ministry of health and make sure to promptly apply for a health card.